maxhniebergall/Aphori.st/frontend/src/components/StoryTree_architecture.md

 4. The header UI is mixed with data management code
 5. List virtualization logic is tightly coupled with node management

-This suggests we could benefit from:
+### Recent Improvements:
+1. Separated header UI concerns into dedicated StoryTreeHeader component
+2. Isolated header-specific styles into StoryTreeHeader.css
+3. Improved component documentation with PropTypes
+4. Reduced responsibilities in StoryTreeRootNode

+### Remaining Opportunities:
 - Separating data management from UI components
-- Creating dedicated components for header and navigation
+- Creating dedicated components for navigation
 - Implementing a proper state management solution
 - Better separation of concerns for sibling management
 - Possibly utilizing StoryTreeHolder as a container component